Change is in the air, or is it chaos?

 The Heat is Gone

 The Miami Heat can’t make the playoffs with the current lineup and can’t trade the player that is putting them over the salary cap – Hassan Whiteside.Whiteside has been an exceptional center.
 He’s a big man with true center size and height.
 He led the league with nearly 4 blocks in 2016 and more than 14 rebounds a game in 2015.
 2015 was the last year the Heat made its fourth consecutive appearance in the NBA Finals.
 They have not been back since.
 Unfortunately, he is an old school center that plays with his back to the basket and scores most of his points inside the paint.
 The NBA in general, and now the Heat in particular, are moving away from a game with this type of center.
-The more modern centers are the Timberwolves Karl Anthony Towns and the Sixers Joel Embid, who can make mid-range jump shots and defend outside of the lane.
+The more modern centers can make mid-range jump shots and defend outside the lane, like the Timberwolves Karl Anthony Towns and the Sixers Joel Embid.